Key Takeaways

 However, geographic location, season, and lifestyle factors often limit natural synthesis.
 During winter months above 35 degrees latitude, UVB intensity drops significantly, making food sources and supplementation more critical for maintaining adequate levels.

-Fatty fish leads the food-based vitamin D3 sources: salmon, mackerel, sardines, and tuna provide substantial amounts per serving.
+Fatty fish lead the food-based vitamin D3 sources: salmon, mackerel, sardines, and tuna provide substantial amounts per serving.
 Egg yolks from pasture-raised hens contain notably higher vitamin D3 levels than conventional eggs.
 Some mushrooms, particularly UV-exposed varieties like maitake and portobello, offer vitamin D2, though this form proves less effective than D3 for raising blood levels.

-Source Type | Vitamin D3 Content | Practical Considerations |
+| Source Type | Vitamin D3 Content | Practical Considerations |

-Wild Salmon (3.5 oz) | 600-1000 IU | Seasonal availability, cost |
+| Wild Salmon (3.5 oz) | 600-1000 IU | Seasonal availability, cost |

-Egg Yolks (2 large, pasture-raised) | 80-120 IU | Daily accessible, modest amounts |
+| Egg Yolks (2 large, pasture-raised) | 80-120 IU | Daily accessible, modest amounts |

-Midday Sun (fair skin) | 1000-4000 IU potential | Weather, season, location dependent |
+| Midday Sun (fair skin) | 1000-4000 IU potential | Weather, season, and location dependent |

-Fortified Foods | 100-400 IU per serving | Variable quality, processing concerns |
+| Fortified Foods | 100-400 IU per serving | Variable quality, processing concerns |

 Choosing the Best Vitamin D3 Supplement: What to Look For